Hereford City Centre Shopfront Improvement grant scheme

 • Complement the wider public realm improvement works in Hereford city centre

-What the grant can be used for
+What the grant or funding is for

 The grant can contribute towards expenditure including the following: